SnowyMouse/chimera/README.md

 #### NVIDIA camo fix
 Chimera fixes a bug where, if the GPU is an NVIDIA graphics card, it uses alpha blended camo instead of the liquid camo shader.

+#### Contrail fix
+Chimera fixes a bug where contrails are bugged at high frame rates.

 #### Map downloading
 Chimera will automatically attempt to download maps off of the